hgmn/hgmn.github.io/_pages/research.md

 Inference on quantile processes with a finite number of clusters : January 2023, submitted
 : [[PDF]](/assets/hagemann_qteclust.pdf)
 : Randomization methods can be used for inference on entire quantile processes and related objects even if there are finitely many heterogeneous clusters.
-This includes processes arising from distributional difference-in-difference estimation.
+This includes processes arising from distributional difference-in-differences estimation.

 Inference with a single treated cluster
 : October 2020, revise and resubmit at the *Review of Economic Studies*